m3rrow/project-secprog/README.md

 ## Project Overview

-SecProg is a freelancing/job marketplace platform designed with security best practices in mind.
+H3kHire is a freelancing/job marketplace platform designed with security best practices in mind.
 The project demonstrates secure programming concepts across multiple layers of the application stack.

 ## Project Structure